TBradfordSprague/GettingCleaningDataProject/ReadMe.md

 - **ReadMe.md** is this file.

-- **run_analysis.R** is the R script that transforms the source data files into a single, cleaned data file, CleanedData.csv. *If you run the script, "CleanedData.csv" will appear, but may be safely ignored.*
+- **run_analysis.R** is the R script that transforms the source data files into a single, cleaned data file, CleanedData.csv, and also creates a new tidy data file of group means, named NewTidyDataFile.txt. *If you run the script, "CleanedData.csv" will appear, but may be safely ignored.* For further analysis of the data, however, would likely be useful.

 - **NewTidyDataFile.txt** is the tidy data file of group means by activity and subject required in the project assignment.